The Restructuring Review: Switzerland

 Overview of restructuring and insolvency activity

-The Swiss federal government's Expert Group expects Switzerland's GDP to rise by 3.2 per cent in 2021 because of the loosening of covid-19 measures.2 In 2020, Switzerland's GDP had fallen by 2.9 per cent.
-For many years the Swiss labour market benefited from a favourable economic environment, with unemployment gradually declining since mid-2016.
-However, with the outbreak of covid-19, unemployment rates started to increase.
-In March 2021, the unemployment rate was at 3.4 per cent, having increased from 2.9 per cent in March 2020.
-The Expert Group is predicting an average unemployment rate of 3.3 per cent for this year.3
+The Swiss federal government's Expert Group expects Switzerland's GDP to rise by 2.8 per cent in 2022.2 In 2021, Switzerland's GDP had risen by 3.7 per cent and thereby more than recovered the 2.9 per cent loss in 2020 due to the covid-19 pandemic.
+Until the outbreak of covid-19, the Swiss labour market benefited from a favourable economic environment, with unemployment gradually declining since mid-2016.
+However, with the outbreak of covid-19, unemployment rates started to rise with a peak in February 2021 at 3.7 per cent.
+In April 2022, the unemployment rate was at 2.3 per cent, having significantly decreased from the high rates in spring 2021.
+The Expert Group is predicting an average unemployment rate of 2.1 per cent for this year.3

-As a result of a higher oil price and a weaker domestic currency, the Swiss National Bank (SNB) has revised its inflation forecast upwards and anticipates an inflation rate of 0.2 per cent for 2021.
-For 2022 and 2023, the SNB predicts inflation of 0.4 per cent and 0.5 per cent, respectively.4
+As a result of a higher oil price and higher prices for goods affected by supply bottlenecks, the Swiss National Bank (SNB) has revised its inflation forecast upwards and anticipates an inflation rate of 2.1 per cent for 2022.
+For both 2023 and 2024, the SNB predicts inflation of 0.9 per cent.4

-In Switzerland, no official statistics are published with regard to 'composition proceedings', that is, formal restructuring proceedings.
-With regard to bankruptcy proceedings, in 2020, 12,912 bankruptcy proceedings were opened, which is a substantial decrease of 7.2 per cent compared to 2019.
-This can be attributed to the financial measures taken by the Swiss government to support businesses affected by covid-19.
-However, losses resulting from bankruptcy proceedings reached an all-time high in 2020 with 8.2 billion Swiss francs, compared to 2.3 billion Swiss francs in 2019.
-It should be noted that the conclusion of one large proceeding (Erb Group) accounted for total losses of 6.5 billion Swiss francs.5
+In Switzerland, no official statistics are published with regard to composition proceedings (i.e., formal restructuring proceedings).
+With regard to bankruptcy proceedings, in 2021, 14,081 bankruptcy proceedings were opened, which is an increase of 9 per cent compared with 2020.
+The increase can be attributed to the covid-19 pandemic and the end of the financial measures taken by the Swiss government to support businesses affected by covid-19.
+Losses resulting from bankruptcy proceedings decreased in 2021 to 4.2 billion Swiss francs, compared with 8.2 billion Swiss francs in 2020.5 It should be noted that the conclusion of one large proceeding (Erb Group) accounted for total losses of 6.5 billion Swiss francs in 2020.

 General introduction to the restructuring and insolvency legal framework